-Analysis and synthesis of digital signal processing systems including the following topics: non-recursive and recursive filters; hardware accelerators; digital speech processing.
+Analysis and synthesis of digital signal processing systems including the following topics: non-recursive and recursive filters;

+hardware accelerators; digital speech processing.
 Most of the homework will be done using special applications software running on PC based work stations.
 DSP project proposal.

-EET 461 Optoelectronic Principles (3-0-3)
+EET 461 Optoelectronic Principles

 A course to investigate the physics associated with a variety of commonly used optical devices.
-Solid-state physics required to understand function of optical devices such as detectors, solid-state lasers, and optical
+Solid-state physics required to understand function of optical devices such as detectors, solid-state lasers, and optical modulators.

-Courses with the following notation fulfill the appropriate general education requirements: C - Communication H - Humanities HP - Humanities Performance SS - Social Science modulators.
 Quantum aspects of optics leading to the understanding of photo-emissive devices, optical radiation and laser dynamics.
 Prerequisites: MATH 254N, PHY 223.